saanvijay/LicenseTransfer/README.md

 ![Platforms](https://img.shields.io/badge/platform-osx%20%7C%20linux-lightgray.svg)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://opensource.org/licenses/MIT)

-Organizations can generate license as token.
+Organizations can generate licenses as token.
 They can sell their license for particulr software for particular time period.
 But it should not be limited with particular machine or ipaddress or person.

 License transfer (LicenseTransfer) is a token based license model.
-Any organization or any individul person can buy/sell license token.
-For example my license token valid for 100 days, but I want to use it only for 50 days then I can sell my license token to others for 50 days.
-Same way other person can sell/buy license toekn for n days.
+Any organization or any individul person can buy/sell license as token.
+For example my license token is valid for 100 days, but I want to use it only for 50 days then I can sell my license token to others for 50 days.
+Same way other person can sell/buy license token for n days.

-Let's say you have software with License key on it, but you never used it or you used it for n number of days, now you want to transfer the pending days to others then you register your companyName, productName, LicenseKey, Validity in "LicenseTransfer" Blockchain Application, so that you can transfer license and other can utilize it.
+Let's say you have software with License key on it, but you never used it or you used it for n number of days, now you want to transfer the pending valid license days to others then you can register your companyName, productName, LicenseKey, Validity in "LicenseTransfer" Blockchain Application, so that you can transfer license and others can utilize it.

 Since the tokens are stored in blockchain, the end user can't pirate/mis-use the tokens.
 Moreover at any point of time the license provider can track the token like who is using the license.